 Today, it is important that Navy veterans understand how they may have been exposed to asbestos while serving their country and what that means for them now.
 If you served in the Navy, you are at risk for developing pleural mesothelioma cancer or other asbestos-related conditions.

 The Navy began to decrease its use of asbestos products in the 1970s, but the asbestos-laced vessels remained in use for many years after that.
-Today, the Environmental Protection Agency regulates asbestos use, but asbestos products from the 20th century remain a threat to military personnel.
+Today, the Environmental Protection Agency regulates asbestos use, but asbestos products from the 20th century remain a threat to veterans and current military personnel.

 Asbestos Exposure Among Navy Veterans